codatio/codat-docs/docs/supplier-enablement/guides/manage-relationships.md

 If you have previously created companies with Codat, they are available in the Relationship Portal for you to assign to the right analyst.

-By default, the Manager displays companies that are assigned to you.
+By default, the Portal displays companies that are assigned to you.
 To find unassigned companies or those assigned to other analysts, remove the user selection filter.
 Click **Users**, scroll through the dropdown list, and untick your name.

 ![An image of the Relationship Portal interface with the Users option highlighted](/img/supplier-enablement/0061-se-rm-portal-user-list.png)